kurekhombre/sowa/README.md

 # Sowa - Django e-learning platform

 # About
-This is my final project from a SDA course I'm still working on.
-Sowa is a learning platform which we can do tests based on notes.
+This is my final project from the SDA course that I'm still working on.
+Sowa is a learning platform where we can take tests based on notes.
-It has: register/login logic (the profile inherits from the django.user), editing account, creator of notes based on topics(CRUD topic, CRUD note), blog endpoint.
-It uses django messages too.
+It includes: register/login logic (the profile inherits from the django.user), account editing, note creation based on topics(CRUD topic, CRUD note) and a blog endpoint.
+It also utilizes Django messages.

-I learned a lot about Django and a bit of JavaScript(+ and - records in Note) because of this project.
+I've learned a lot about Django and a bit of JavaScript (for adding and deleting records in Notes) because of this project."

 # Demo
 ![Alt text](/sowa_account.png?raw=true "Sowa Account")